Cameron-Lyons/rdfs/README.md

 - Removed all code comments for cleaner codebase
 - Optimized connection pooling with circuit breaker pattern
 - Enhanced performance with block caching and compression
+- Comprehensive test suite with unit and integration tests

 ## Overview